 Mischievous Moral Mayhem

-The first one you can be creative what could you do?
+In the second paragraph you can be creative what could you do?
 Be creative about how you could solve the issue.
 Give a number of different suggestions if you can.
 If you have already found yourself in the situation write about what happened.

-The second paragraph needs to cover things you should do?
+The third paragraph needs to cover things you should do?
 If you are a first aider you will know what you must do if you find someone collapsed in the street.
 If you are not a first aider you should call for an ambulance.
 In some of the situations there are laws that govern what you should do.
 You may need to do some research.

 In the final paragraph, you need to write about what you would actually do.
 If you are 14 years old your answer will be very different from the 10 year olds or my answer as I am an adult.
 There is no right or wrong answer and occasional the answer will be “I don’t know.”
 You may never know until your faced with the situation.
 Be honest, I am not going to judge your answer or you.
 If your answer is going to be what you think may be considered selfish.
 That’s fine - be selfish because there will be reasons for that.
 Write what these might be.